This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

-Crock-Pot Vegetable Lasagna is packed with zucchini, mushrooms, 3 cheeses, and whole wheat noodles.
-Just layer everything in your slow cooker, sit back, and enjoy a healthy dinner when it's done.
+Healthy Crock-Pot Vegetarian Lasagna is loaded with vegetables, 3 kinds of cheese, and whole wheat pasta.
+Just layer everything in your slow cooker, sit back, and enjoy a delicious dinner when it's done.

-It's perfect for entertaining too because you can prepare everything in advance and just sit back and relax until serving time.
+It's perfect for entertaining, too, because you can prepare everything in advance.
+Just sit back and relax until serving time.

 Ingredients and Substitutions

-The ingredients you buy drastically change the taste and nutritional content of vegetarian lasagna.
-Consider these swaps depending upon your diet:
+The ingredients you buy drastically change vegetarian lasagna's taste and nutritional content.
+Consider these swaps depending on your diet:

 - Vegetables - Use 5-6 cups of vegetables that are in season.
 Slice thin or finely dice if the vegetable is hearty.
 We used zucchini, carrots, mushrooms, and onion.
 Other options include spinach, kale, yellow squash, peppers, and eggplant.

-- Lasagna Noodles - Use whole wheat or regular noodles.
-Feel free to cut back on the number of noodles used which will also cut back on the carb count.
+- Lasagna Noodles - Use whole wheat or regular pasta.
+Feel free to cut back on the number of noodles used, which will also cut back on the carb count.

-- Optional Meats - Cooked ground beef, sausage, and crumbled tofu are some of the proteins that can be added along with the vegetables.
+- Optional Meats - Cooked ground beef, sausage, and crumbled tofu are some proteins that can be added along with the vegetables.

 Directions with Pictures

-In case you're new cooking pasta in a crock-pot, here are the easy steps with pictures.
+In case you're new to cooking pasta in a crock-pot, here are the easy steps to make slow cooker vegetarian lasagna with pictures.

 - Lasagna noodles.
-Buy regular, uncooked noodles.
+Buy regular, uncooked lasagna noodles.
 They DO NOT need to be cooked first.
 (Can I hear a little cheer?!)
-Break them as necessary to fit in your slow cooker.
-The noodles will overlap and there may be some gaps.
+Break them as necessary to fit in the bottom of your slow cooker.
+The sheets will overlap, and there may be some gaps.
 No one will ever know!

 - Vegetables.
 Layer chopped, UNCOOKED vegetables over the cheese and then top with a generous portion of pasta sauce.